-Windows 10 might have few issues with hardware, and speaking of hardware issues, users have reported that Windows 10 doesn’t recognize CD drive on their computers.
+Windows 10 might have a few issues with hardware, and speaking of hardware issues, users have reported that Windows 10 doesn’t recognize CD drives on their computers.
 This might be a big problem if you rely on optical media for file storage, so let’s try to fix this problem.

 Fix – Windows 10 doesn’t recognize CD drive

-- Press Windows Key + S and type Troubleshooting.
-Choose Troubleshooting from the list.
+- Press Windows Key + S and type control panel.
+Choose Control Panel from the list.

 - When Troubleshooting section opens, navigate to Hardware and Sound section and click Configure a device.